CDSP-SCPO/BasedeQuestions/README.md

 Follow [Docker install instructions](https://docs.docker.com/installation/) to install Docker on your machine.

-Once you've Docker installed and running, [install Docker Compose](https://docs.docker.com/compose/install/) to set up and orchestrate Hyphe services in a single line.
+Once you've Docker installed and running, [install Docker Compose](https://docs.docker.com/compose/install/) to set up and orchestrate all services in a single line.

 ## Docker images

-I've created a PHP-FPM image based on PHP 5.3, that contains source code and is available on Docker Hub:
+We've created a PHP-FPM image based on PHP 5.3, that contains source code and is available on Docker Hub:
 * https://hub.docker.com/r/cdspscpo/quetelet-bdq/

 We also use an Apache Solr 1.4 image based on this work: https://github.com/sebstinkeste/solr-1.4